Job Title: Digital Skills Educator

 - Post-secondary degree or non-academic equivalent, preferably in the field of Education and/or Technology.

-- High competency with media and technology, particularly makerspace technology, such as digital art, 3D printing, Arduino, and basic coding concepts.
+- Experience with media and technology, particularly makerspace technology, such as digital art, 3D printing, Arduino, and basic coding concepts.

 - Comfortable learning new technology and digital tools.

 - Excellent decision making and problem solving skills.